 Every primary school is encouraged to appoint two pupils, ideally one from Year 5 and one from Year 6 to become JRSO’s for their school.
 The aim is that they will raise awareness of road safety to pupils, parents, teachers and the local community through the promotion of different road safety themes.
 These themes are broad enough to include your school’s own initiatives.

 The JRSO also provide a link between the road safety team and the pupils.
 We have a full packet of information available to any school or teacher interested in facilitating this programme.

 Bikeability is today’s cycle training programme.
 It’s like cycling proficiency, but better!
 It’s about gaining practical skills and understanding how to cycle on today’s roads.
 Bikeability gives everyone the skills and confidence for all kinds of cycling.

 There are three Bikeability levels, each designed to improve cycling skills, no matter what is known already.
 Levels 1, 2 and 3 take trainees from the basics of balance and control, all the way to planning and making an independent journey on busier roads.

 Your school may already have signed up to receive Bikeability sessions!
 Contact your school directly to find out if sessions are scheduled for this year.

-To find out more about Bikeability (in general) please visit the Bikeability website [external link]
+To find out more about Bikeability or to find a trainer in your area, please visit the Bikeability website [external link]